-Remote Supervision
+Remote supervision

-Since the pandemic many members have found remote/online supervision a useful way to access supervision.
+In recent years, some members have found remote/online supervision a useful way to access supervision.
 This has been particularly beneficial for those in a remote or rural location, or for disability-related reasons.

-We no longer require members to contact us before starting supervision remotely, however, please see our key notes on remote supervision:
+We do not require members to contact us before starting supervision remotely, however, please see our key notes on remote supervision below:

-- 1. This must be visual, i.e., Skype, FaceTime, Teams, Zoom etc. Telephone is not an acceptable means of undergoing supervision apart from in exceptional and occasional circumstances. - 2.
-It should occur in a secure, quiet environment. - 3.
-Firm boundaries should be established from the outset especially regarding confidentiality and suitable space (see point 2).
+- This must be a video call, for example, using Google Meet, MS Teams, Zoom etc. Telephone is not an acceptable means of undergoing supervision apart from in exceptional and occasional circumstances. - It should occur in a secure, quiet environment - Firm boundaries should be established from the outset especially regarding confidentiality and suitable space (see above).

-Peer Support
+Peer support

-Peer support differs from more traditional forms of supervision in that it doesn't require the presence of a supervisor.
+Peer support differs from more traditional forms of supervision in that it does not require the presence of a supervisor.
 Peer support usually refers to reciprocal arrangements in which colleagues work together for mutual benefit where developmental feedback is emphasised and self-directed learning and evaluation is encouraged (Coach Mentoring, 2008).